mlapaglia/Borgitory/README.md

 **Exploring Archives:**

 1. Click "View Contents" on any archive to open the browser
 2. Navigate through directories by clicking folder names
 3. View file details including size and modification dates
+4. Real-time directory exploration using FUSE-mounted archive filesystems

 **Downloading Files:**

 1. Click the download button (⬇) next to any file
-2. Files stream directly from the archive without temporary storage
+2. Files stream directly from the mounted archive without temporary storage
 3. Works efficiently with large files and slow connections
 4. Multiple downloads can run simultaneously
+5. Uses FUSE mounting for fast, direct file access

+**Requirements:**

+- Docker container must run with `--cap-add SYS_ADMIN` and `--device /dev/fuse`
+- Without FUSE support, archive browsing will be disabled

 ### 5. Cloud Sync